Gilgit-Baltistan: Religion

 The population of Gilgit-Baltistan is entirely Muslim and is denominationally the most diverse in the country.
 The region is also the only Shia-plurality area in an otherwise Sunni-dominant Pakistan.
 People in the Skardu district are mostly Shia, while Diamir and Astore districts have Sunni majorities.
 Ghanche has a Noorbakhshi population, and Ghizar has an Ismaili majority.
 The populations in Gilgit, Hunza and Nagar districts are composed of a mix of all of these sects.
-According to Indian government official, B. Raman, the Shias and Ismailis constituted about 85% of the population in 1948.
-Raman claims the proportion was brought down by General Zia ul-Haq through a conscious policy of demographic change by encouraging the migration of Sunnis from other provinces and the Federally Administered Tribal Areas, in an effort to counter the growing sectarian consciousness of the Shias after the Iranian Revolution in 1979.
 Recent surveys show that Shia Ismaili women, both rural and urban, have high rates of contraceptives usage and low fertility rates; by contrast Sunni women, especially in rural areas, have low rates of contraceptive usage and high fertility rates.

 Culture

 Gilgit-Baltistan is home to diversified cultures, ethnic groups, languages and backgrounds.
 Major cultural events include the Shandoor Polo Festival, Babusar Polo Festival and Jashn-e-Baharan or the Harvest Time Festival (Navroz).
 Traditional dances include: Old Man Dance in which more than one person wears old-style dresses; Cow Boy Dance (Payaloo) in which a person wears old style dress, long leather shoes and holds a stick in hand and the Sword Dance in which the participants show taking one sword in right and shield in left.
 One to six participants can dance in pairs.